 5. Risk & Return Potential

 Mutual funds are an indirect investment.
-Every good ranked mutual fund has given decent consistent returns to their investors.
+Every good ranked mutual fund has given decent consistent returns to its investors.
 Mostly, the returns are not as much as high as what many successful investors can make from stocks directly.
 But, the return is enough to build a handsome wealth for a secured future.

-On the other hand, Stocks are a form of direct investment from the investors.
+On the other hand, Stocks are a form of direct investment from investors.
 As well as, stock market investing has a very high return potential.
 However, the risk is also higher.

-6. Asset class restriction
+6. Asset Class Restriction

 Mutual Funds are comparatively less risky than stocks, as because of the presence of diversification.
-To invest in a stock market, you can choose a large-cap stock, mid-cap stock or small-cap stock, but finally, it will be equity asset class.
+To invest in a stock market, you can choose a large-cap stock, mid-cap stock or small-cap stock, but finally, it will be an equity asset class.
 But mutual funds can invest in a mix of asset classes.
 For example, equity funds, debt funds, gold funds, a mix of equity and debt also.

-7. Necessary time for investing
+7. Necessary Time for Investing

 Required time for investment for directly investing in stock is a lot more than mutual fund investment.
 This is because a fund manager manages a mutual fund investment for an investor.